 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have forms published as PDF and Word documents.
 This fails the criteria WCAG 2.4.10.
 We are working through these to be fully compliant but have limited staff capacity.
-We aim to have completed this task by 30 April 2021.
+We believe we have completed this task which is currently being checked during an audit.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.